The Pay As You Earn (PAYE) system

 For more information about your notice of coding, go to the GOV.UK website at www.gov.uk.

 You should check carefully that you have been given all the allowances and reliefs that you are entitled to claim and that all your income has been taken into account.
 If help is needed, contact HMRC on the telephone number shown on your Notice of coding.
-You can also get help with checking your Notice of coding on the LITRG website at www.litrg.org.uk.
+You can also get help with checking your notice of coding from the Low Income Tax Reform Group.

 If you have income which is not taxed by deductions from your pay or pension under PAYE, you will probably need to complete a tax return form in order to provide HMRC with the details.
 This is called Self Assessment.
 Income that is not taxed under PAYE could include: